acceleratedscience/openad-website/main/index.md

 <!-- # Open Source<br>Molecular & Materials<br>Discovery -->

 <div class="intro">

+OpenAD simplifies access to scientific discovery AI models and services, APIs, and visualizations through an intuitive user toolkit.
+This enables data scientists and application developers to easily enhance or develop their innovative scientific discovery applications.

-OpenAD is a low-code accelerator to your research.
-Designed to integrate into your existing workflows via Jupyter Notebook, CLI or API, it provides unified access to a variety of tools and AI models as well as convenient visualisation capabilities.
+OpenAD is designed to integrate into your existing workflows via Jupyter Notebook, CLI or API,using is a low-code  approach to accelerate your research.
+It provides unified access to a variety of tools and AI models as well as convenient visualisation capabilities.
 </div>

 [:carbon-icn-github: Install for free](https://github.com/acceleratedscience/openad-toolkit){ .md-button .md-button--primary target=\_blank .btn-large }